robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 One of the benefits of the dynamic API is that you have more flexibility in organizing your library.
 With the static API, you must have all keywords in one class or module, whereas with the dynamic API, you can, for example, implement each keyword as a separate class.
-This use case is not so important with Python, though, because its dynamic capabilities and multi-inheritance already give plenty of flexibility, and there is also possibility to use the `hybrid library API`_.

 Another major use case for the dynamic API is implementing a library so that it works as proxy for an actual library possibly running on